rmgrimm/quarkus-llm-router/README.md

-# Embedding Service Quarkus
+# Quarkus LLM Routing Service

-Quarkus version of the existing embedding service.
+Quarkus Service that allows for the routing to different RAG sources and LLMs

 ## Architecture